Aias/print-toys/README.md

 Print Toys is An exploratory playground for integrating a web front-end and Node environment with Epson thermal printers.
 Specifically, I'm working with the Epson TM-T88VI.
 The goal is to develop a framework for sending and scheduling print jobs remotely to the printer, even when I'm not connected to the local network.

+**NOTE:** When I say _playground_, I mean it.
+Significant portions of the code in this repo are AI-generated.
+Many of the technologies used are unfamiliar to me and I'm basically just hacking it all together from poorly-written user manuals.
+Exercise caution when using, modifying, or attempting to deploy any part of this codebase in your own environment.

 ## Features

 - Queue management for print jobs